AppleCommander/applecommander.github.io/docs/acx.md

 ## File listings by name pattern

 A new feature when listing files is that `acx` allows "glob" pattern matching ("*" wildcard matching).
+(Be careful with the usual shell expansion issues.)

 For example, to list files that might be run at startup (`*.SYSTEM`):